MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/install-sales-navigator.md

 Here are a few things to consider if you don't plan to enable the integration.

 1. Three solutions related to the LinkedIn integration appear in the **All Solutions** view in **Settings** > **Customizations** > **Solutions**.
-Although these solutions are pre-installed, the functionality and data transfer between the two systems will be disabled unless you [enable the Sales Navigator controls](#enable-the-default-sales-navigator-controls).
+Although these solutions are pre-installed, the functionality and data transfer between the two systems will be disabled unless you [Enable LinkedIn Sales Navigator](#enable-linkedin-sales-navigator).
 Additionally, **CRM Sync** needs to be explicitly enabled on the LinkedIn Sales Navigator Admin Settings.

    > [!div class="mx-imgBorder"]
    > ![List of LinkedIn related solutions](media/solution-list.png)